SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/configuration.md

 A Sumo Source is an object configured for a specific Collector that sends data to Sumo Logic.
 There are a number of Source types that work with Installed Collectors.
 For a list of all Sources supported by Installed Collectors, see [Sources for Installed Collectors](/docs/send-data/installed-collectors/sources).

-See [How to Choose a Collector](/docs/send-data/choose-collector-source) for guidance on when to use a single or multiple Installed Collectors.
+See [Choosing a Sumo Logic Collector and Source](/docs/send-data/choose-collector-source) for guidance on when to use a single or multiple Installed Collectors.

 :::note
 The maximum number of Collectors allowed per organization is 10,000.